-Column Information Time in Queue The amount of time that has passed since Virtual Analyzer added the sample to the queue This column is available on the Queued tab only.
-Error Reason for analysis failure This column is available on the Unsuccessful tab only.
-Event Informatio n Event Logged For samples submitted by other Trend Micro products, the date and time the product dispatched the sample For manually submitted samples and for samples submitted by ICAP clients, the date and time Deep Discovery Analyzer received the sample Source / Sender Where the sample originated IP address for network traffic or email address for email No data (indicated by a dash) if manually submitted Destination / Where the sample is sent Recipient IP address for network traffic or email address for email No data (indicated by a dash) if manually submitted Protocol Protocol used for sending the sample, such as SMTP for email or HTTP for network traffic No data (indicated by a dash) if manually submitted This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.
+Column Information Event Logged For samples submitted by other Trend Micro products, the date and time the product dispatched the sample For manually submitted samples and for samples submitted by ICAP clients, the date and time Deep Discovery Analyzer received the sample Source / Sender Where the sample originated IP address for network traffic or email address for email No data (indicated by a dash) if manually submitted Destination / Where the sample is sent Recipient IP address for network traffic or email address for email No data (indicated by a dash) if manually submitted Protocol Protocol used for sending the sample, such as SMTP for email or HTTP for network traffic No data (indicated by a dash) if manually submitted This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.
 URL URL of the sample Note Deep Discovery Analyzer may have normalized the URL when submitted using the management console.

-Column Information Email Subject Email subject of the sample This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.
+Email Subject Email subject of the sample This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.
 Message ID Message ID of the sample This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.

-Source IP IP address where the sample originated, , based on the X-Client-IP ICAP header sent by the ICAP client This column is available on the ICAP Pre-scan tab only.
+COLUMN Information Source IP IP address where the sample originated, , based on the X-Client-IP ICAP header sent by the ICAP client This column is available on the ICAP Pre-scan tab only.
 Destination IP IP address where the sample was sent, based on the X-Server-IP ICAP header sent by the ICAP client This column is available on the ICAP Pre-scan tab only.
 Source User User currently logged on when the sample was found, based on the X-Authenticated-User ICAP header sent by the ICAP client This column is available on the ICAP Pre-scan tab only.
 Threat Connect Displays a link to Threat Connect This column is available on the ICAP Pre-scan tab only.